 Smart technology allows you to control various features in your home without putting yourself at risk.

 - You can switch off lights from your bed, meaning once you’re settled you don’t need to get up in the dark and risk falling.

 - If getting up and down from a chair to switch on lights and lamps, or stooping to reach a plug socket, becomes challenging, you can do these things with the help of technology.

-- You can install blinds that can be controlled from your phone or smart hub, and there are even kits available that can be added to existing blinds turning them into smart ones.
+- You can install blinds that can be controlled from your phone or smart speaker There are even kits available that can be added to existing blinds, turning them into smart ones.

 - You can control your smart devices, even when you aren’t in the house.
 So, you could turn on the heating to ensure you return to a warm home or set a lamp or radio to turn on at certain times of the day to make it seem as though someone is home.

 How do smart hubs work?

-The best smart hubs make controlling all of your smart devices really simple and some allow you set up routines, so you don’t need to control them at all.
+The best smart hubs make controlling your devices really simple and some allow you set up routines, so you don’t need to control them at all.
 You could set it so that each morning:

 - your smart bulbs come on at 7.30am